NEUIR/DebugEval/src/README.md

 # Inference and Evaluation of DebugEval

-## 1.Deploy the LLM to be evaluated
+## 1. Deploy the LLM to be evaluated

 We use vLLM to deploy the LLM we are going to evaluate, and we will call this model in subsequent tests.
 In our experiments, 2✖️80G A800 are used for the deployment 7B model and 4✖️80G A800 are used for the deployment 70B model.